 Infinity ring settings have a special, lovely design with an "8"-shaped pattern made up of two interlocking bands representing everlasting love.
 An infinity ring has an attractive, graceful appearance that draws attention to the center diamond thanks to how these interlocking bands combine to form the infinity symbol.

 Infinity ring settings come in various designs, just like other rings.
 Some are pavé-set diamond settings that surround and bring emphasis to the center diamond, while others are solitaire settings that pair a lovely core diamond with an understated ring band.
 Some infinity ring settings even blend these styles.

 - An infinity setting, like a split-shank setting, extends the surface area of a ring and helps it stay in place on your finger.

-- An infinity set-ring directs the viewer's eye towards the center stone, giving it a prominent and clearly visible position.
+- An infinity set-ring directs the viewer's eye towards the center stone, giving it a prominent and clearly visible position, thus highlighting its beauty.

 Cons of an Infinity Setting: